AshKyd/briscycle/site/brisbane-city/southeast-freeway-bikeway/index.md

 ---
 title: Southeast Freeway Bikeway
-description: The Southeast Freeway bikeway runs parallell to the Southeast Freeway from South Brisbane to Eight Mile Planes.
 layout: page
+description: The Southeast Freeway bikeway runs parallell to the Southeast Freeway from South Brisbane to Eight Mile Plains & is the main route from Brisbane to the Gold Coast
 related: brisbane
 tags:
   - brisbane
+thumb:
+  {
+    "image": "/brisbane-city/southeast-freeway-bikeway/thumb",
+    "format": "webp",
+  }
+hero:
+  {
+    "type": "defaultImage",
+    "alt": "The bikeway is a prominent piece of infrastructure, stretching off towards Brisbane City in the distance.", "image": "/brisbane-city/southeast-freeway-bikeway/hero",
+    "format": "webp",
+  }
 geojson:
   [
     {